 Whether you’re a website owner or internet user, you are probably familiar with cookies — and not the tasty kind you can eat.

 Cookies are small text files stored on a device to collect personal data.
-Most websites contain some type of cookies and are required to let you know about it through a cookie banner message.
+Most websites contain some type of cookies and are required by laws — such as the EU cookie law — to let you know about it through a cookie banner.

 For instance, a cookie could track a user’s items in an online shopping cart or the last page they visited before leaving.
 Sites read these cookies to give users a more personalized experience, like returning their items to the cart or taking them to their most recently visited page.

 Those aren’t the only possibilities cookies offer.
 You can use them to accomplish various tasks, and not all cookies do the same thing.

 Continue reading to learn about the distinction between essential and non-essential cookies, the different types of internet cookies, and supercookies.

 Cookies can be either essential or non-essential, depending on their function.
 Simply put, essential cookies are necessary for the proper functioning of a website, and non-essential cookies usually are not.

 List of Essential Cookies and Their Uses

 Essential cookies are placed automatically on your device whenever you access a website or perform specific actions.
 These cookies are necessary for a website to function correctly.

 Some examples of essential cookies that don’t require user consent include: